BanhmiDev/vscode-touchgrass/README.md

 ## Features

-Tap on a button to touch grass
+Tap on the grass to touch it, alternatively tap on the button to semi-touch it

 > The counter currently resets every new session